 Featured images: The Unity Temple in Oak Park, Illinois; The Unity Temple in Oak Park, Illinois, Interior.

 The Frederick C. Robie House in Chicago, Illinois

-Built between 1909 and 1910, the Frederick C. Robie House in Chicago, Illinois is located in the South Side neighborhood of Hyde Park in Chicago, Illinois.
+Built between 1909 and 1910, the Frederick C. Robie House in the city of Chicago, Illinois is located in the South Side neighborhood of Hyde Park in Chicago, Illinois.
 It is renowned as the greatest example of Prairie School, the first architectural style considered uniquely American.

 Featured images: The Frederick C. Robie House in Chicago, Illinois; The Frederick C. Robie House in Chicago, Illinois, Interior via Sandra Cohen-Rose and Colin Rose.

 Taliesin in Spring Green, Wisconsin

 Located in the Driftless Region of southwestern Wisconsin near Spring Green, Taliesin is Frank Lloyd Wright’s home, studio, school, and 800-acre estate.
 It was a laboratory for architecture and design, embodying his ideas of organic architecture, expanded and refined from his earlier Prairie School works.

 Wright moved to this valley two years after leaving his 20-year-architect practice in Oak Park, IL with an idea to live, work, and farm here with his companion, Mamah Borthwick.
 The design of the original building, which was completed in 1911, was consistent with the design principles of the Prairie School, emulating the flatness of the plains and the natural limestone outcroppings of Wisconsin’s Driftless Area.
 The second version of the residential wing of the house was rebuilt in 1914 after a disgruntled employee set fire to the living quarters, while the third version was rebuilt in 1925 after a fire caused by electrical problems destroyed the living quarters.